pedropaulosuzuki/quantile/README.md

 console.log('data', data.array); // [-3, -2, -1, 0, 1, 2, 3]
 ```
-Map the existing set into a new set through a callback function:
+Map the existing dataset into a new dataset through a callback function:
 ```ts
 import quantile from './quantile.ts';